Niger's president vows democracy will prevail after mutinous soldiers detain him and declare a coup | Politics

 - Niger

-Niger's president defiantly declared Thursday that democracy would prevail, a day after mutinous soldiers detained him and announced they had seized power in a coup over the West African country's deteriorating security situation.
+Niger's president defiantly declared Thursday that democracy would prevail, a day after mutinous soldiers detained him and announced they had seized power in a coup because of the West African country's deteriorating security situation.

 "The hard-won achievements will be safeguarded.
-All Nigerians who love democracy and freedom will see to it," Bazoum tweeted early Thursday morning.
+All Nigeriens who love democracy and freedom will see to it," Bazoum tweeted early Thursday.

-The fight against extremism in the region has become a major arena in which the West and Russia have vied for influence.

-Bazoum was seen by many as the West's last hope for partnership in the Sahel after Mali turned away from former colonial power France and instead sought support from the Russian mercenary group Wagner.
+Bazoum is seen by many as the West's last hope for partnership in the Sahel after Mali turned away from former colonial power France and sought support from the Russian mercenary group Wagner.
 Wagner appears to be making inroads in Burkina Faso as well.

 Western countries have poured aid into Niger, and US Secretary of State Antony Blinken visited in March, seeking to strengthen ties.
-American, French and Italian troops are currently stationed in the country to train its soldiers, while France also conducts joint operations.
+American, French and Italian troops train the country's soldiers, while France also conducts joint operations.

 But the threat to Bazoum has raised concerns that Niger could also turn away from the West.